 While we do not require specific undergraduate coursework for admission, we advise prospective applicants to review the EE Graduate Handbook and the Stanford Course Catalog to evaluate what prerequisites are needed for graduate-level courses in Electrical Engineering.

-Applicants do not need to meet any minimum grade point average (GPA) or GRE score to secure admission, and we do not release information about average GPAs or GRE scores of admitted students.
-As a guideline, successful applicants typically score in the 90th percentile or higher on the quantitative section of the GRE and earn undergraduate cumulative GPAs among the top of their class.
+Applicants do not need to meet any minimum grade point average (GPA), and we do not release information about average GPAs of admitted students.
+As a guideline, successful applicants typically earn undergraduate cumulative GPAs among the top of their class.

 TOEFL (Test of English as a Foreign Language) scores are required of all applicants whose first language is not English.
 Applicants whose scores fall below Stanford's minimum TOEFL requirements will still be considered admission; if admitted, Stanford may require these students to take a placement exam and/or classes to satisfy the University's English proficiency requirement.